djk272/spec_analysis/README.md

 ## Data

 This is the directory where you can put as many observation files as you want to analyse.
 This is where all the input data will be referenced for the use of all the scripts.
 This directory is mounted on locally on your machine for the container to use.
 So no data is ever kept in the Docker contianer, just pulled from you machine on an identically named directory.
-When finished any output data will automatically be placed in an "out" subdirectory on your machine.
+When finished any output data will automatically be placed in an "out" subdirectory on your machine(do not delete this directory).
 This way you can run the container as many times as you want and can keep the input and output data in one place seperate from the process.

 ## Docs